Alberto Santos-Dumont: Death

 On 28 October 1930, Santos-Dumont was hospitalised in France, and on 14 April 1931 he wrote his first will.
 In 1931, he was treated in sanatoriums in Biarritz, and Orthez, in the Pyrénées-Atlantiques, where he attempted suicide by overdosing on medication.
-Prado Júnior, former mayor of Rio de Janeiro (then the capital of Brazil), had been exiled by the 1930 revolution and had gone to France.
+Prado Júnior, former mayor of Rio de Janeiro (then the capital of Brazil), had been exiled by the Revolution of 1930 and had gone to France.
 He found Santos-Dumont in a delicate state of health due to his worsening multiple sclerosis.
 Juniór contacted Santos-Dumont's family and asked the aeronaut's nephew Jorge Dumont Vilares to fetch his uncle from France.
 On 3 June 1931, while returning to Brazil aboard the steamer Lutetia, Santos-Dumont tried to kill himself again, but his nephew intervened.
 He would never return to France.
 On 4 June 1931, he was elected a member of the Brazilian Academy of Letters, even though he had no desire to be elected.
-Back in Brazil, they passed through Araxá, in Minas Gerais, Rio de Janeiro, São Paulo and finally settled in Grand Hôtel La Plage, in Guarujá, in May 1932.
+Back in Brazil, they passed through Araxá, Rio de Janeiro, São Paulo and finally settled in Grand Hôtel La Plage, in Guarujá, in May 1932.